Karah Prashad, a Sanctified Offering

-Prashad is a kind sacred pudding which is prepared as a blessed offering in the langar facility according to a proscribed method and served during Gurdwara programs.
-A person preparing prashad is obligated to continually recite Sikh scriptures.
+Prashad is a kind sacred pudding which is prepared as a blessed sanctified offering in the langar facility according to a proscribed method and served during Gurdwara programs.
+A person preparing prashad according to protocol is obligated to continually recite Sikh scriptures.
 Suggested recitation:

 - Gurmanter - Waheguru the Sikh name for God.